nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

    parameters stored as attributes in the command specific class
 2. rainyDay will then call the `Command` specific `execute` method to return a `CommandResult` object, which contains the output to be shown to user

+- The various command classes inherits from an abstract `Command` class which contains the abstract `execute` method that each specific command class will implement
+- The shortcut commands further inherit from the abstract `ShortcutCommand` class which contains the hashmap that maps all configured shortcuts to its actual command.

 ### Exceptions package